-Conservation Easement Enabling Statutes: Perspectives on Reform, co-authored with Jeff Pidot, 3 Utah L. Rev. 811 (2013)
+Conservation Easement Enabling Statutes: Perspectives on Reform, 3 Utah L. Rev. 811 (2013) (with Jeff Pidot)

 Perpetual Conservation Easements: What Have We Learned and Where Should We Go From Here?
 (University of Utah College of Law Symposium Videos and Articles)